Community Health Council

 You can help us to know how our local health services are operating and what local people feel needs developing or changing.
 You can:

-- attend our regular public meetings and raise any health issues
+• attend our regular meetings, which are held in public, and raise any health issues

-- invite the CHC Chief Officer to speak about the CHC on topical health issues to your community or support group
+• invite the CHC to speak about the work of the CHC to your community or support group

 What Does The CHC Do?